neokd/DataStorehouse/README.md

 <div align="center">

-# DataBucket 🚀
+# DataStoreHouse 🚀

-DataBucket is an open-source project that aims to create a collaborative platform for gathering and sharing a wide variety of datasets.
+DataStoreHouse is an open-source project that aims to create a collaborative platform for gathering and sharing a wide variety of datasets.
 It provides a centralized repository where individuals and organizations can contribute, discover, and collaborate on diverse datasets for various domains. 📊📚

 </div>

 ## Features ✨

-- **Contributing**: Easily contribute your own datasets to the DataBucket repository. ✅
+- **Contributing**: Easily contribute your own datasets to the DataStoreHouse repository. ✅
 - **Discover**: Explore a wide range of datasets across different domains. 🔍🌐
 - **Collaborate**: Connect with other users and collaborate on dataset projects. 🤝💡
 - **Search**: Quickly find datasets using the powerful search functionality. 🔎